-Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stockouts of essential RMNCAH commodities Q4 2020 Mali has established a COVID-19 crisis committee and has trained health care workers on the management of cases and on surveillance.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2022 Mali has established a COVID-19 crisis committee and has trained health care workers on the management of cases and on surveillance.
 Testing kits have been supplied to laboratories and health facilities have been provided with hand washing facilities and PPE.
-Essential RMMNCAH services have been maintained during COVID-19 and in accordance with the Government Action Plan, the Directorate of Pharmacy and Medicines (DPM) has ensured the availability of essential RMNCAH commodities.
-However, there remains lower use of health services by communities due to the lack of a communication/awareness strategy.
-Mali has started the vaccination campaign against COVID-19 focusing first on BAMAKO.
-It will be necessary to enhance communicy support for the success of the vaccination campaign NTDs Ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 In Mali, NTD key interventions continued during COVID-19 pandemic by respecting preventive measures.
-Training of drug distributors and of the technical directors of Health centers was conducted; Social mobilization using social mass media, television, community radio, traditional communicators, etc. were conducted.
-Mass Drug Administration with Ivermectin and Praziquantel was organized in 2020; A transmission assessment for Lymphatic Filariasis was conducted in Kidal, Mopti, Gao, Menaka, Koulikoro and Kayes.
-Morbidity Management and Disability Prevention were also conducted where hydrocele surgeries and elephantiasis case management were conducted.
-NTD interventions are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic
+Essential RMNCAH services have been maintained during COVID-19 and in accordance with the Government Action Plan.
+The Directorate of Pharmacy and Medicines (DPM) has ensured the availability of essential RMNCAH commodities.
+However, there remains lower use of health services by communities.
+Mali has rolled out the vaccination campaign against COVID- 19.
+In order to maintain essential services, 86% of hospital facilities and 78% of non-hospital facilities have implemented a plan to restore missed appointments for pregnant women.
+A recent report by the GFF secretariat identified a gradual decline in data completeness since January 2021.
+Whilst there was a documented reduced coverage of essential RMNCAH services due to the COVID-19 pandemic, since September 2021, all indicators have returned to their expected levels, taking into account pre- pandemic trends NTDs Ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritising key necessary catch up activities Q4 2022 In Mali, NTD key interventions continued during COVID-19 pandemic whilst respecting preventive measures.
+Training of drug distributors and of the technical directors of Health centres was conducted; Social mobilization using social mass media, television, community radio, and traditional communicators were conducted.
+Mass Drug Administration with Ivermectin and Praziquantel was organized; A transmission assessment for Lymphatic Filariasis was conducted.
+Morbidity Management and Disability Prevention were also conducted with hydrocele surgeries and elephantiasis case management conducted.
+NTD interventions were sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic and another MDA was organized in November 2021

-$^{^{\}rm 1}$ RMNCAH metrics, recommended actions and response tracked through WHO
+1 RMNCAH metrics, recommended actions and response tracked through WHO